 California Title Loan Lending Laws

-Are you considering a title loan from a licensed lender in California but unsure how the process works or what you can legally be charged for interest rates and other fees?
+Are you considering a car title loan from a licensed lender in California but unsure how the process works or what you can legally be charged for interest rates and other fees?

 What To Know About Title Loan Requirements & Regulations In CA